jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 CentOS and Fedora will need to add the ```epel-release``` package first, ```sudo yum install epel-release``` or ```sudo dnf install epel-release```.
 For Ubuntu use ```apt-get```.

-For instructions on configuring and installing the php library for nginx, [https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04 "Digitla Ocean 18.04 nginx php").
+For instructions on configuring and installing the php library for Nginx, [https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04](https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mysql-php-lemp-stack-ubuntu-18-04 "Digitla Ocean 18.04 nginx php").

 ### OpenBSD httpd Process